By Holly Reisem Hanna

 Affiliate marketing is another income stream that I used right from the start.
 In fact, when I didn’t have any direct advertisers in the first few months, I filled my ad slots with affiliate marketing ads.
 This way, I could potentially make money while looking like other companies were purchasing ad space on the site.
 Make sure to check out my favorite affiliate networks and read this article for information on making money with affiliate marketing.

 When I first started blogging, I worked with a couple of ad networks only to make pennies each month.
-Later, I signed up with Google Adsense and I started to make a little money, about $100 each month.
+Later, I signed up with Google Adsense, and I started to make a little money, about $100 each month.
 But then, poof, Google decided I had invalid ad clicks and banned me from the program.
-Today, I work with AdThrive and I’m REALLY happy with them — definitely a good alternative to Adsense.
+After that had happened, I decided to join Media.net (Yahoo and Bings ad network).
+I made decent money with them, but once I got accepted into AdThrive‘s program, I stopped using them.
+Working with an ad network can be a great way to generate money, but you need to have a decent number of page views each month since these networks pay on a CPM basis.
+For a list of ad networks you can work with — check out this post.

 Social Media Services and Freelance Writing: